null

 Important: These measuring instructions only apply to rods that are up to half a circle.
 If your rod will be greater than half a circle, then please divide the space in half and measure each half independently.

-Please provide us with your measurements and we will calculate the actual size of the rod based on your desired clearance.
+Please provide us with your measurements and we will calculate the actual size of the rod based on your desired clearance (distance from the wall to the back of the rod).

 Width: